pagkly/Zed/Investopedia4/How Pareto Analysis and the 80_20 Rule Work.md

 -   Organize the problems into groups such as [[customer service]](https://www.investopedia.com/terms/c/customer-service.asp) or system issues
 -   Develop and implement the action plan to solve the problems by focusing on the higher scored problems first

-Not all problems will have a high score, and some smaller problems may not be worth pursuing initially.
+Not all problems [[Will|will]] have a high score, and some smaller problems may not be worth pursuing initially.
 By [[allocating resources]](https://www.investopedia.com/articles/03/032603.asp) to the high-impact issues or higher scores, companies can solve problems more efficiently by targeting the issues that have a major impact on profits, sales, or its customers.

 Pareto analysis shows that a disproportionate improvement can be achieved by ranking various causes of a problem and concentrating on the solutions with the largest impact.